 This reduction allowed the client to avoid the 6-points and class 1 misdemeanor associated with a Reckless Driving charge as well as the mandatory insurance rate increase that would have accompanied a Reckless Driving conviction.
 The client only needed to pay a fine and court costs.

-John Weiland, Samantha Upton, and Nick Wright of Weiland Upton, Attorneys at Law focus their practice on defending clients charged with serious traffic offenses, such as Reckless Driving and DUI, and are ready to help you win your case
+John Weiland, The Weiland Firm, and Nick Wright of The Weiland Firm, PLC, Attorneys at Law focus their practice on defending clients charged with serious traffic offenses, such as Reckless Driving and DUI, and are ready to help you win your case.